Sunday, March 20th, 2022, 11-12:00pm

 1pm for the Art of the Tokonoma Lecture!

 “Speed and Splendour: by Sea to Asia” an exhibit of graphic depiction of transpacific travel to Asia in the early years of the 20th C, on view November 23, 2021 – February 27, 2022, is presented in cooperation with the Vancouver Maritime Museum.
 An accompanying video highlighting the story of tourist travel to Asia will shortly be available online.

 “Ink Dance: 50 Years of Calligraphy by Yim Tse” presented in cooperation with The Asian Library at the University of British Columbia, is now scheduled at the Asian Centre in the spring of 2023.
 A video on Ink Dance and the major themes in Yim Tse’s calligraphy is in production and will be available online in 2022.

-“Mokuhan: Woodblock Prints by Naoko Matsubara and Noboru Sawai” is scheduled for the fall of 2022, in cooperation with The Nikkei Museum in Burnaby.
-These celebrated artists, active in Canada, have married traditional techniques with contemporary expressions.
+“Mokuhan: Woodblock Prints by Naoko Matsubara, Noboru Sawai and Alexa Hatanaka” is re-scheduled from 2021 to late summer 2022, in cooperation with The Nikkei Museum in Burnaby.
+These celebrated artists, active in Canada, have married traditional woodblock techniques with contemporary art expressions.